cocos/cocos-engine/EngineErrorMap.md

 ### 6501

-%s's widget target must have UITransformComponent, Please add it in target
+%s's widget target must have UITransform, Please add it in target

 ### 6600